Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right half is arranged for as many inrolls and comfortable patterns as possible, while accounting for finger strength, and not overloading the pinky.
+The right half was arranged for as many inrolls and comfortable patterns as possible, while accounting for finger strength, and not overloading the pinky.
 SFBs were mostly ignored since I planned to fix them later with magic.

-The `LSF` and `CRW` columns are a little funky but with all of the common consonants on this side, my options were limited.
+The `LSF` and `CRW` columns are a little funky, but with nearly all of the consonants on this side, my options were pretty limited.
 You could swap `L` and `C` for a marginal improvement but then you'd lose the `CL` inroll and make `NCL` (e.g. include) a redirect.

 b d l c p
 g t s r n z